Brand Archetypes - Astute Communications

 Strategy: Create a unique vision and live by it

-With any luck, this brief overview of the 12 brand archetypes has been illuminating and thought-provoking.
-This stuff is easy to overlook amidst the day-to-day operations of running a business – but it’s crucial.
+We hope this overview of the 12 brand archetypes has been illuminating and thought-provoking.
+Branding is often overlooked in day-to-day business operations but is vital to success.
 The most successful businesses go to great lengths to refine their brand messaging.
-It doesn’t happen on accident.
+It doesn’t happen by accident.